 - 2. A minimum of fifteen (15) semester hours, earned after the date of last degree, beyond what was required for the Basic Incentive Award will be required to receive the Advanced Incentive Award.
 A minimum of twelve (12) of the fifteen (15) hours must be in the teaching field and/or related subjects in order to earn the in-field Basic Incentive stipend. - 3.
 Junior, senior or graduate level courses, which are acceptable for the professional and for the specialization areas of certification requirements are acceptable for the Advanced Incentive Award. - 4.
 All hours shall have been earned within ten (10) years prior to the awarding of the Advanced Incentive Award. - 5.
-Inservice progress may be used for Advanced Incentive Awards if approved by the Board. - 6.
+In-service progress may be used for Advanced Incentive Awards if approved by the Board. - 6.
 When an employee transfers to a different subject area teaching assignment, the award is subject to review. - 7.
 Personnel will review applications which have been disapproved, when requested in writing by the applicant. - 8.
 Applications must be submitted to the Division of Human Resources & Equity by September 15th and supporting grade reports or transcripts must be received by October 1st. - 9.
 An application is required for all employees even though it may be incomplete as to course work. - 10.
-Work must be completed by the opening day of school for employees.
+Work must be completed by the opening day of school for employees. - C. Continuity of Classroom Instruction: To encourage and reward employees who assist in maintaining continuity of classroom instruction through good job attendance, the parties agree to the following incentive award: - 1.
+Employees who utilize two (2) sick leave days or less each school year shall upon request receive payment for the number of sick leave days earned in said school year.
+For example, if a teacher is absent for sick leave purposes two (2) times during the 1995-96 school year, he/she may receive payment for eight (8) days of sick leave, provided the employee worked the full school year.
+The following procedures apply to the payment of sick leave under this section.